-Also referred to as detox diets, cleansing diets are often promoted as easy methods of ridding the body of toxins and chemicals.
+Also referred to as detox diets, cleansing diets are often promoted as easy methods of ridding the body of toxins and chemicals and for fast weight loss.
 Some cleansing diets will require you to consume natural food products, while others may require you to consume only a liquid diet.
-Cleansing diets may also assist with weight loss by ridding your body of substances that contribute to weight gain and jumpstarting weight loss.
-While the Master Cleanse Diet has become popular over the years, other 10 day cleansing diets have become popular as well and may come in a variety of forms.

 Video of the Day

 Most cleanses are very restrictive and do not meet general guidelines for good nutrition.
 Following a cleanse for 10 days could leave you feeling hungry, fatigued and nauseous.
 In addition, there is no scientific evidence that cleanses actually work.

 Cleansing diets may be in liquid or solid food form, though all will restrict your diet significantly.
 The popular Master Cleanse Diet, for example, requires you to consume a mixture of lemon juice, cayenne pepper, maple syrup and distilled water only for as long as your cleanse lasts.

 Others, like the liver cleansing diet, require you to remove all processed and junk foods from your diet, drink raw vegetable juice and eat potassium-rich foods.
 That's healthy enough.
 However, this diet also requires that you do coffee enemas, take costly supplements and consume liver.

 Effectiveness and Risks